Foraging Tuition and Private Bookings

 Tuition is not restricted to Dumfries and Galloway – Mark has foraged in many areas of Scotland and N England and can help you get the most out of any area.

 “We had a fabulous time last Sunday – I still can’t believe that we were all outside in that filthy weather for nearly 4 hours – kids and all – and completely absorbed.
 No doubt, helped by cha-cha bomb and sloe gin!!!
 And delicious fruit leathers and hogweed seed cake.
 Feedback is only the highest praise.
 You are so knowledgeable, and such a good communicator, and your cooking and drink mixing legendary!
-We are so lucky that you came to our patch to show us what is on our doorstep and treat us to the most delicious and imaginative food and drink.
+We are so lucky that you came to our patch to show us what is on our doorstep.
 Thanks so much for dealing with weather and location without fuss.
 Everyone I have spoken to since Sunday thought it was the BEST DAY EVER!!
 And so it was!
-They all thought you – and your cooking – were brilliant, and were all amazed by what we found.
+They all thought you were brilliant, and were all amazed by what we found.
 Those who had less of an expectation of what it was all about were totally blown away; but equally those to whom I had explained in more detail or are already keen foragers, were equally blown away by how much they learned and how engrossing it was.

 Mark regularly does walks for other businesses.
 Selling places for your own event is a good way to make bringing Mark to your area more affordable and often profitable.
 See here.